groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 application is to maintain consistent indentation within macro

-definitions even when producing text lines.
+definitions even when formatting output.

 .nroff Make the n conditional expression evaluate true and t false.